Searching online for affordable outdoor refrigerators can be really frustrating.

 Outdoor Beverage Coolers vs. Outdoor Refrigerators

-Refrigerators are designed to preserve food between the temperatures of 32°F and 38°F. Below that, food freezes.
-Above that, there's a chance it can spoil.
-(Bacteria thrives at about 40° and above.)
+For this reason, Refrigerators are designed to preserve food between the temperatures of 32°F and 38°F. Below that, the food freezes.
+Above that, there's a chance for the bacteria to spoil the food.

-So, the trade-off with beverage coolers is that, while they can operate outdoors in the heat, they can only keep their contents in a limited temperature range.
+So, the trade-off with beverage coolers is that, while they tend to be more affordable, and can operate outdoors in the heat, they can only keep their contents in a limited temperature range.

 24″ 142-Can Built-In Outdoor Beverage Cooler

 EdgeStar's CBR1501 Outdoor Beverage Cooler is a very popular outdoor refrigeration solution online.

 This cooler's 5.5 cu. ft. capacity can hold up to 142 twelve ounce cans on its 3 adjustable glass shelves.

 The “outdoor approved” fridge is fully encased in stainless steel, including a Solid Stainless Steel Door, allowing this refrigerator to handle the elements in outdoor applications, whether built-in to a cabinet, or freestanding.

 Its digitally controlled fan-circulated cooling system maintains an evenly distributed interior temperature range of 38°-50°F*, keeping your drinks cool in outdoor temperatures ranging from 50°F to as hot as 95°F.

 *(For those of you that skipped over the information above, I want to remind you that this fridge is designed to cool drinks, not to store perishable food.)

 One unique selling point for an outdoor refrigerator in this price range is the cool-blue lighting of the interior.
 Not only does it give the impression of being colder inside, but looks very impressive to guests, and sets a nice mood and ambiance.